Stealth aircraft: Aerodynamic limitations

-Earlier stealth aircraft (such as the F-117 and B-2) lack afterburners, because the hot exhaust would increase their infrared footprint, and flying faster than the speed of sound would produce an obvious sonic boom, as well as surface heating of the aircraft skin, which also increases the infrared footprint.
+Earlier stealth aircraft (such as the F-117 and B-2) lack afterburners, because the hot exhaust would increase their infrared footprint, and flying faster than the speed of sound would produce a sonic boom, as well as surface heating of the aircraft skin, which also increases the infrared footprint.
 As a result, their performance in air combat maneuvering required in a dogfight would never match that of a dedicated fighter aircraft.
 This was unimportant in the case of these two aircraft since both were designed to be bombers.
 More recent design techniques allow for stealthy designs such as the F-22 without compromising aerodynamic performance.
 Newer stealth aircraft, like the F-22, F-35 and the Su-57, have performance characteristics that meet or exceed those of front-line jet fighters due to advances in other technologies such as flight control systems, engines, airframe construction and materials.